« Beeminder home

 Attention conservation notice: This is of no actual relevance to Beeminder users.
 Except the ones who are software developers, which in fact seems to be most of you.
 (Also AI seems to be drastically lowering the barrier to entry for creating software, so maybe this is about to be relevant for everyone.)
 Or maybe you just like these random peeks behind the curtain.

 Let me get to the point.
 I dislike the term “tests” (as in unit tests and test-driven development — code that verifies the correctness of other code).
 What’s my beef with this perfectly innocuous and perfectly descriptive word?
 First, it has the wrong connotations.
 You say something is “just a test” to mean it’s a one-off trial.
-Your software’s meta-sofware for quality assurance and anti-regression infrastructure is not “just some tests” in that sense.
+Your software’s meta-sofware for quality assurance and regression-prevention infrastructure is not “just some tests” in that sense.

 More pragmatically, the word “test” is just too common and overloaded.
 You can’t search GitHub for Issues that mention “tests”.
 The results are overwhelmed by mentions of tests-as-in-experiments, offers to test something out, the Javascript regex checking function, pen-testing, developers with chips on their shoulders saying “don’t test me, motherforker”, … Am I exaggerating?
 On that last one, yes, but I did test this in Beeminder’s bug database, searching the word “test”, and got back 275 gissues (as we call them, for GitHub Issues).